INTERMEDIATE EXAMINATIONS – FINAL RETAKE

 Dear Students,

-we encourage you to check your knowledge before the MCQ in microscopic anatomy
+we encourage you to check your knowledge before the MCQ in embryology

 Dear Students,